mkbabb/parse-that/docs/tranches/B/NOVELTY-FIRST-FINDINGS-AND-RESUME-HANDOFF-2026-08-01.md

 ## Exact next boundary

-Do not create a prototype until N1-A4 and the prior-art adjudication share a committed SHA that is the sole dispatch input and the still-absent root is rechecked.
+Do not create or dispatch another parser prototype.
+N1-A4 and the prior-art adjudication share committed coordinate `81b2a0a`; the sole existing Luna N2 task is already active at its isolated root.

 Then execute only in this order:

-1. bank the completed fresh independent N1-A4 source audit: 15-entry manifest, both strict schemas, byte-owned gold/raw ROW/RUN derivation, 8 controls, 130
+1. preserve the completed N1-A4 source audit and committed pin at `81b2a0a`;
-   hostile dispositions, and absent root;
-2. commit/pin N1-A4 plus the prior-art adjudication;
-3. only after that pin, exactly one N-IETM Luna xhigh greenfield integration/equivalence probe against accepted and rebuilt M2 plus the semantic-law envelope, using the frozen generic/Value/standards suites;
+2. allow only the existing N-IETM Luna xhigh greenfield integration/equivalence probe against accepted and rebuilt M2 plus the semantic-law envelope, using the frozen generic/Value/standards suites;
+3. require Ohm/Dubroy/GPeg equivalence and eleven other fatal gates before timing;
 4. fresh Sol xhigh hostile critique of the immutable N-IETM root;
 5. owner agglomeration; and
 6. stop.
 N-DNF, N-WRR, and N-GLL remain NO-GO until a later explicit owner